• Home

 The Westerly Armory housed provisional and volunteer companies such as Company E, volunteers under charter and, for several years, an infantry company.

 The Fifth Company was formed in 1908 and known as the Coast Artillery Corps, Rhode Island National Guard.
-In 1917, the Fifth was drafted into Federal service, and in March of that year, the Company (109 officers and soldiers strong) gathered in the westerly Armory to stand ready.
+In 1917, the Fifth was drafted into Federal service, and in March of that year, the Company (109 officers and soldiers strong) gathered in the Westerly Armory to stand ready.

 In the time when the Fifth Company had gone to war, the need arose and the call came for a home defense regiment.
 The 4th Company was an offshoot of the Westerly constabulary which, in 1917, was organized for the purpose of home defense.
-The Company consisted of almost all business men in addition to men too old for Federal service.
+The Company consisted of almost all businessmen in addition to men too old for Federal service.
 At the close of World War I, the company was mustered out.
 Westerly was, for several years, without a military company.

 In 1921, Westerly raised a new company, known as the Fifth Company Coast Artillery Corp (RING).
 In only 10 days, a company of 52 men was both organized and federally recognized.
 The Company was later changed from the Fifth to the 349th Company, and then to Battery E, 243d Coast Artillery (HD), National Guard.